 Real Leather vs Genuine Leather

 While real leather is self-explanatory i.e. actual rawhide and skin, made into leather products.
-Genuine leather has many confused, starting from its name ‘genuine’ which not only means that it is also real leather, but more importantly is the lowest grade or quality of real leather.
+Genuine leather has many confused, starting from its name ‘genuine’ which not only means that it is also real leather but more importantly is the lowest grade or quality of real leather.
 This means that one of the major differences between real and genuine leather is initially based on choice.
-Yes that’s right!
+Yes, that’s right!
 Genuine leather is based on selection and is totally up to the consumer on whether this type of leather suits the utility of the product or not.
 For instance, it would be okay to have a belt made of genuine leather as you wouldn’t mind replacing it after some time as it is inexpensive and not something you’d expect to have long-term.
-A bag or jacket on the other hand, would be considered an investment, hence the quality would need to be top-notch which is where real leather steps in.
+A bag or leather jacket, on the other hand, would be considered an investment, hence the quality would need to be top-notch which is where real leather steps in.

-Real leather being the purest form which very often if not always, includes imperfections as in scars, grain, scratches and yes even hair.
-After all, hide and skin of animals aren’t different from any skin; humans included.
+Real leather is the purest form which very often if not always, includes imperfections as in scars, grain, scratches, and yes even hair.
+After all, the hide and skin of animals aren’t different from any skin; humans included.
 Hence it can be identified even by smell.
 Many may cringe at the thought of imperfections and wrinkles or even grain and hair let alone smell, when dealing with say custom leather jackets or apparel, however wrinkles and scars are actually what you want to have, these are good and help you identify the leather that is used so you know it is not genuine leather or even faux.
-Due to this being rawhide or skin, real leather also has a rigid quality that makes working with this type, more time consuming and at times difficult.
+Due to this being rawhide or skin, real leather also has a rigid quality that makes working with this type, more time-consuming and at times difficult.
 A fun fact is that real leather has a tendency to age well.
 Much like wine, the older it gets the better it looks.
-Over time a distinct patina is visible that gives the product a very rich and luxurious look.
+Over time a distinct leather patina is visible that gives the product a very rich and luxurious look.